 please change subclause 9.3.1.8.6 as follows

 The AID11 subfield carries the 11 LSBs of the AID of the non-AP STA for which the Per AID TID Info subfield is intended.
 The format of the Per AID TID Info subfield depends on the value of the AID11 subfield.
 If the Multi-STA BlockAck frame is sent to an AP, the AID11 subfield is set to 0.
 A value of 2045 in the AID11 subfield is used as an identifier for any unassociated STA.
 If the AID11 subfield is set to 2045, then the Ack Type subfield and TID subfield are set to 0 and 15, respectively.
-A value of 2008 in the AID11 subfield is used to identify a Per AID TID Info field that carries feedback (see 37.11.2 (Dynamic Unavailability Operation (DUO) mode)) that applies to all receiving UHR STAs.
+A value of 2008 in the AID11 subfield is used in a group addressed Multi-STA BlockAck frame [#2428] transmitted by a UHR AP [#1261] to identify a Per AID TID Info field that carries feedback and applies to all addressedUHR non-AP STAs. [#1261]

 NOTE 1—More than one Per AID TID Info subfield with the same value in the AID11 subfield but different values in the TID subfield can be present in the Multi-STA BlockAck frame.

-If the AID11 subfield of the AID TID Info subfield is not 2045, and if the combination of the Ack Type subfield and TID subfield is not equal to 0 and 13 respectively, then the Per AID TID Info subfield has the format shown inFigure 9-60 (Per AID TID Info subfield format if the AID11 subfield is not 2045 and if the combination of the Ack Type subfield and TID subfield is not equal to 0 and 13 respectively).
+If the AID11 subfield of the AID TID Info subfield is not set to 2045, and if the Ack Type subfield and TID subfield are not equal to 0 and 13 respectively, then the Per AID TID Info subfield has the format shown in [#107] Figure 9-60 (Per AID TID Info subfield format if the AID11 subfield is not set to 2045 and if the Ack Type subfield and TID subfield are not equal to 0 and 13 respectively). [#1035]

-Change Figure9-60 (Per AID TID Info subfield format if the AID11 subfield is not 2045 and if the combination of the Ack Type subfield and TID subfield is not equal to 0 and 13 respectively) as follows:
+Change Figure9-60 (Per AID TID Info subfield format if the AID11 subfield is not 2045 and if the Ack Type subfield and TID subfield are not equal to 0 and 13 respectively) as follows: [#1035]